eiimie/lessAIplease/README.md

 4. Click on <b>Load Unpacked</b> in the top left and select the folder that you extracted the ZIP file to.

 5. It's now installed!
-Please note that Chrome may warn you it's unsafe, but that's just because it's been manually installed.
-This extension is completely safe to use, and your computer will not explode into a Big Fiery Ball Visible From Space.
+Please note that Chrome <i>may</i> warn you that it's "unsafe", but that's just because it's been manually installed and Chrome can't verify how it was made.
+This extension is completely safe to use, and your computer will probably not explode into a Big Fiery Ball Visible From Space. <sub>No guarantees, though.</sub>

 Thank you for reading this!
 I hope you enjoy this extension.
-If you need to contact me for any reason, my information is on my profile.
+If you need to contact me for any reason, my contact information is on my profile.
 Happy surfing!